-Automate EC2 instance resize with AWS Ops Automator
+Automate EC2 instances resize with AWS Ops Automator

 EC2 instance

-Automate EC2 instance resize with AWS Ops Automator
+Automate EC2 instances resize with AWS Ops Automator

 • Schedule automated EC2 instance type change